Thomas Mann: Death

 Following his 80th birthday, Mann went on vacation to Noordwijk in the Netherlands.
 On 18 July 1955, he began to experience pain and unilateral swelling in his left leg.
 The condition of thrombophlebitis was diagnosed by Dr. Mulders from Leiden and confirmed by Dr. Wilhelm Löffler.
 Mann was transported to a Zürich hospital, but soon developed a state of shock.
 On 12 August 1955, he died.
 Postmortem, his condition was found to have been misdiagnosed.
 The pathologic diagnosis, made by Christoph Hedinger, showed he had actually suffered a perforated iliac artery aneurysm resulting in a retroperitoneal hematoma, compression and thrombosis of the iliac vein.
 (At that time, lifesaving vascular surgery had not been developed.)
-On 16 August 1955, Thomas Mann was buried in Village Cemetery, Kilchberg, Zürich, Switzerland.
+On 16 August 1955, Thomas Mann was buried in the Kilchberg village cemetery.

 Legacy

 Mann's work influenced many later authors, such as Yukio Mishima.
 Joseph Campbell also stated in an interview with Bill Moyers that Mann was one of his mentors.
 Many institutions are named in his honour, for instance the Thomas Mann Gymnasium of Budapest.